 - Other materials: There are many other metals and alloys that conduct electricity.
 Silver is more conductive than copper, but due to its high cost, it is not practical in most of the cases.
 Galvanised steel may also be used as a conductor.
 Although steel has very high tensile strength, steel conductors are not suitable for transmitting power efficiently due to the poor conductivity and high resistance of steel.
 High strength alloys such as phosphor-bronze may also be used sometimes at extreme conditions.

 Types of ConductorsAs it is already mentioned above, aluminium conductors have an edge over copper conductors considering combined factors of cost, conductivity, tensile strength, weight etc. Aluminium conductors have completely replaced copper conductors in overhead power lines because of their lower cost and lower weight.
 Though an aluminium conductor has larger diameter than that of a copper conductor of same resistance, this is actually an advantage when 'Corona' is taken into consideration.
 Corona reduces considerably with increase in the conductor diameter.
-Following are four common types of overhead conductors that are used for overhead transmission and distribution to carry generated power from generating stations to the end users.
+Following are four common types of overhead conductors used for overhead transmission and distribution to carry generated power from generating stations to the end users.

 Generally, all types of conductors are in stranded form in order to increase the flexibility.
 Solid wires, except for very small cross sectional area, are very difficult to handle and, also, they tend to crystallize at the point of support because of swinging in winds.